brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 ======

-Java 8 has not been tested much, though GraalVM 21.X alone does provide a significant uplift.
+Java 8 has not been tested as much as 17, though GraalVM 21.X alone does provide a significant uplift.

 These flags will work with OpenJDK8, along with Shenandoh GC (for Red Hat OpenJDK on clients) or G1GC (for everything else):